-PHAs are authorized to obtain criminal conviction records from law enforcement agencies to screen applicants for admission to the HCV program.
+CCHAs are authorized to obtain criminal conviction records from law enforcement agencies to screen applicants for admission to the HCV program.
 This authority assists the CCHA in complying with HUD requirements and CCHA policies to deny assistance to applicants who are engaging in or have engaged in certain criminal activities.
 In order to obtain access to the records the CCHA must require every applicant family to submit a consent form signed by each adult household member [24 CFR 5.903].

-The CCHA will perform a criminal background check through local law enforcement for every adult household member.
+The CCHA will perform national criminal background check through CCHA's third-party screening agency for every adult household member at no cost to the applicant.
 If the results of the criminal background check indicate that there may be past criminal activity, but the results are inconclusive, the CCHA will request a fingerprint card and will request information from the National Crime Information center (NCIC).